A site plan showing your lot, location of all buildings on the lot, and the proposed deck

 A gazebo is a structure with a permanent roof, intended to shed water, its sides could be open or enclosed.
 This type of structure is typically intended to spend a duration of time in.
 Our ordinance setback requirements apply to this type of structure and a Building Permit (PDF) is required.

 A pergola is an open sided structure that supports some type of overhead, nominal lumber or other material meant to provide shade.
 It is not intended as a permanent watershed.
 This type of structure is typically intended to spend a duration of time in.
 Our ordinance setback requirements apply to this type of structure.
-A Building Permit (PDF) is required.
+A Building Permit (PDF) is required only if it will be attached to a building.